 Student permit holders may be eligible to obtain a UND accessible permit for two weeks.
-Once approved by the Office of Student Rights & Responsibilities, the student and Parking Services will be notified by email that the student is eligible for this permit.
-The student is then responsible for arranging for this permit with the Parking Office 701.777.3551.
+Once approved by the Office of Student Rights & Responsibilities, the student is responsible for arranging for this temporary permit with the Parking Office 701.777.3551.
 There is no cost if the student has a permit already.

 Students requesting accommodation for a permanent disability are expected to register with Disability Services for Students.

 - As soon as possible, you or a relative should notify your instructors and the Office of Student Rights & Responsibilities at 701.777.2664.